 Kaaye manwar karan

-How should I welcome him, he has come after so many days
+How should I welcome him?
+He has come after so many days

 Areey thaal bharo gaj motiyaan upar nain dhara